paradell/cv/README.md

 # CURRICULUM VITAE

-## PERSONAL DATA

-ALEIX PARADELL NAVARRO

-November the 15th, 1984

-Use git to contact me.
-Open a PR and it will ring a bell !

 `~Your tests finding no bugs means that you are not digging deep enough.~`

-#### Brief description of myself
+Use github to contact me.
+Open an issue or a PR and it will ring a bell !

 I’m a QA engineer with 7 years of experience.
 In this period I’ve enjoyed both the challenge of thinking the product from a different point of view, and how a good test strategy can save time, effort and money to your team, other teams, and the company itself.